nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 **:bulb:Tip:**
-If you have two or more students with the same name, you can use the `editstudent` command to change the name(s) of the students so that you can differentiate them easily.
+If you have two or more students with the similar name, you can use the `editstudent` command to change the name(s) of the students so that you can differentiate them easily.

 </div>